AshMoseley/csrf_demo/README.md

 ### 2. Perform the CSRF Attack:
 - Open a new tab and navigate to http://localhost/csrf_demo/malicious.html to simulate a CSRF attack which attempts to change the user's email without their knowledge.
 - This runs a script containing a POST request that submits an email of our choosing into the email submission box.
+- In a real life example, this malicious link could be sent to unsuspecting users of a system.
 ### 3. Verify the Success of the Attack:
 - Return to the dashboard tab and refresh the page to see if the email has been changed.
 If so, the attack was successful.